-Here’s how they look and you can purchase from Amazon.
+You can purchase from Amazon.

 Cyber-security is big business.
 With the advent of the internet and ease of global connectivity, identity theft has become easier and much harder to catch.
-“The first thing consumers need to do according to Chi Chi Wu, staff attorney at the National Consumer Law Center, is “Freeze, freeze, freeze.
+“The first thing consumers should do according to Chi Chi Wu, staff attorney at the National Consumer Law Center, is “Freeze, freeze, freeze.
 Everything else is gravy on top of that.”

 If you’re the kind of person who won’t ‘regularly monitor your credit, or you’re a recent or past victim of identity theft or high risk, you may want to consider a monitoring service.
 However, even using a monitor service, doesn’t inoculate you from identity theft.

 Please read their agreements.
 Most companies’ printed material states they can’t guarantee that your identity won’t be compromised.
 However, you will receive alerts of suspicious activities and some companies offer insurance.